Train Express Régional Dakar: History

-Construction on the TER began in the third quarter of 2016 and started operation in 2021.
+Construction on the TER began in the third quarter of 2016 and operation started in 2021.

 The line is being built in two stages, with the first covering 36 km from the city of Dakar to Diamniadio, and the second stage covering 19 km more to the airport.

 For phase 1, Engie and Thales were responsible for rail systems, while Eiffage, Yapi Merkezi and La compagnie Sahélienne d'Entreprise (CSE Group) was responsible for construction.
 Station works were contracted to Eiffage, SERTEM, and the CSE group.
 Project management was provided by Systra.

 The first phase of the line was originally inaugurated on 14 January 2019, but actual service did not start until more than two years later.
 The early inauguration was reported to be a political maneuver by President Macky Sall to draw attention to his accomplishments in the lead-up to his re-election.
 For the first phase, Alstom was awarded a contract to provide 15 Coradia Polyvalent trains, built at its former Reichshoffen site in December 2016.
 Regular passenger service running the 13 stations from Dakar to Diamniadio began on 27 December 2021.

 The line will be extended by 19 km between Diamniadio and Blaise Diagne International Airport, with work having started on 5 March 2022.
 It will have connections to the terminals through a tunnel.
 Civil works will be undertaken by a consortium of Eiffage, Yapi Merkezi and the CSE Group.
 Infrastructure and project management will be managed by Setec, while rail systems will be covered by Engie and Thales.
-7 additional trains were ordered from the manufacturer CAF (who acquired the Coradia Polyvalent platform from Alstom, following the Alstom's acquisition of Bombardier Transportation in 2022) in 2023 for operation on phase 2.
+7 additional trains were ordered from the manufacturer CAF (who acquired the Coradia Polyvalent platform from Alstom, following Alstom's acquisition of Bombardier Transportation in 2022) in 2023 for operation on phase 2.
 The first of these trains arrived in Dakar in October 2024.
-Phase 2 is due to start operations in 2025.
+Phase 2 is expected to start operations in the first half of 2026.

 Future expansion of the TER service may include services to Thiès and M’bour.